SCVOA Executive Board

 1st Vice President

-Mayor Lavorata has served the Village of Lindenhurst for more than 27 years as Mayor, Deputy Mayor, Trustee, member of the Zoning Board of Appeals, and member of the Planning Board.
+Mayor Michael Lavorata has served the Village of Lindenhurst for more than 30 years as Mayor, Deputy Mayor, Trustee, member of the Zoning Board of Appeals, and member of the Planning Board.
 When Mayor Thomas Brennan, due to illness, stepped down in February 2017, Michael was appointed by the Village Board to assume the Mayor’s duties.
-He was subsequently elected to the position to complete Mayor Brennan’s term and is now serving as Mayor for a four-year term.
+He was subsequently elected to the position to complete Mayor Brennan’s term and is now serving as Mayor.

 The number one goal of the “Lavorata Team” has been to revitalize the Downtown Business District.
 Some of the major projects include the development of a Downtown Master Plan and Walkability Study, and obtaining grants to improve pedestrian safety.
 Newsday recently featured Lindenhurst as a growing “culinary hub,” providing new and diverse destinations for both locals and visitors.